-Doctors from the health council say people aged under 50 who rely on Aboriginal community-controlled health organisations are currently unable to get vaccinated because the Federal Government is yet to supply those clinics with the Pfizer vaccine.
+Doctors from the health council say people aged under 50 who rely on Aboriginal community-controlled health organisations are currently unable to get vaccinated at those clinics because the Federal Government is yet to supply them with the Pfizer vaccine.

 Aboriginal health organisations are the only health services that operate in some remote South Australian communities.

 Federal Government data provided to InDaily shows that as at June 1, about seven per cent of Aboriginal and Torres Strait Islander people in Australia had received at least one dose of a COVID-19 vaccine.

 The Government has prioritised Aboriginal people as one of the first groups to get vaccinated, due to the higher prevalence of chronic disease in some communities.

 Dr Julia Vnuk from the Aboriginal Health Council of SA said it was difficult to tell whether the vaccination rate was due to hesitancy or the unavailability of the Pfizer vaccine.

 “A lot of Aboriginal people are aged under 50 and they haven’t had that availability,” she said.

 “It makes sense for ACCHOs (Aboriginal community-controlled health organisations) to have access to the Pfizer vaccine to then support our under 50s age group to get vaccinated.”